pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 we can see passing events:

 1. Enter rabbit console.
 If you used docker above it's: http://localhost:15672/ (default login/pass: guest/guest)
-2. Go to Queues and in "Add a new queue" section enter queue name , for example "all_games_events".
+2. Go to Queues and in "Add a new queue" section enter queue name, for example "all_games_events".
 3. Click on newly created queue name and in "Bindings" section in "From exchange" field type "game_events" (leave remaining fields empty).
 This will bind our queue to all events from all games.